djsplice/lmnt_marketplace_plugin/README.md

 # Encrypted G-code Plugin for Klipper/Moonraker

-A plugin system that enables secure handling of encrypted G-code files for Klipper-based 3D printers, integrating with Moonraker for web-based control.
+A plugin system that enables secure handling of encrypted G-code files for Klipper-based 3D printers, integrating with Moonraker for web-based control and the LMNT Marketplace for secure printer token management.

 ## Features